Georges034302/scb-akkodis-course/session4/session4-demo.md

 ### 🔹 Step 5: Assign Required Role in Azure Portal

-Before performing blob-level operations (e.g., uploading, deleting, locking policies), ensure that your logged-in identity has the **Storage Blob Data Contributor** role assigned on the storage account.
+Before performing blob-level operations (e.g., uploading, setting policies), ensure that your logged-in identity has the **Storage Blob Data Contributor** role assigned on the storage account.

 **To do this via the Azure Portal:**